 Specify what extra listed items you will need to provide: Click here to enter text.

-Comment on how you will be prepared to care for multiple medical issues:
+Comment on how you will be prepared to care for multiple medical issues: All volunteers/swimmers will help.

-If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues:
+If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues: This won’t be an issue in Idaho.